Budget Friendly Ideas for Summer Deck Decorating

 We added post caps with solar lights in them a few years ago.
 I like these post caps because they last longer than the wood ones and are fairly inexpensive.

 This year we also added Edison String Lights to our deck.
+We love the quality, brightness and warm glow they added to our deck.
 You can see how we designed the layout and installed them in this post.

 I hope these tips for deck decorating on a budget were helpful!
 Thanks for stopping by!